crickets-and-comb/bfb_delivery/_sources/index.rst.txt

 BFB Delivery: A Cruft Cutter
 ============================

 Library and CLI for Bellingham Food Bank Delivery.
-See also the GitHub repository: https://github.com/crickets-and-comb/bfb_delivery

-So far, you can use this package to cut some cruft around creating delivery route manifests.
-You can:
+So far, you can use this package to cut some cruft around creating delivery route manifests:

     1. Split a driver-labeled route spreadsheet into individual driver spreadsheets.
 See :doc:`split_chunked_route` for more information.
     2. Create printable manifests.
 See :doc:`create_manifests` for more information.